The dynamics of generic Kuperberg flows: Shape of the minimal set

 \end{thm}

-In the proof of Theorem~\ref{thm-MLhomology}, the homology classes are represented by closed loops in the appropriate spaces $U_p$, and it is shown that these loops can be homotoped to different levels in the approximation $U_q$.
-The details are presented later, but the key point is that the homotopies constructed are not pointed maps.
-In fact, in contrast to the above result, we also have:
+The proof of Theorem~\ref{thm-MLhomology} follows by exhibiting a generating set of homology classes in $H_1(U_p;\mZ)$ which are represented by closed loops in $U_p$, and it is shown that the images of these loops in the space $U_{\ell}$ become homologous to classes in a fixed $3$-dimensional subspace $G_{\ell} \subset H_1(U_\ell;\mZ)$, for $p \gg k$ sufficiently large.
+Moreover, the space $G_{\ell}$ is the image of the map on homology induced by the inclusion map.
+The proof of Theorem~\ref{thm-stableshape} then follows from the following result.

-\begin{thm} Let $\Sigma$ be the minimal set for a generic Kuperberg flow.
-Then the Mittag-Leffler condition for fundamental groups does not hold for $\Sigma$. \end{thm}

-\begin{cor} The minimal set $\Sigma$ of a generic Kuperberg flow is not pointed movable in $\mK$. \end{cor}